webplatform/docs/concepts/programming/the_purpose_of_javascript/index.md

 When browsers started supporting and implementing the [http://www.w3.org/DOM/ Document Object Model (DOM)], which allows us to have much richer interaction with web pages, JavaScript started to get more interesting.

 The DOM is an object representation of the document.
 The previous paragraph for example (check out its source using view source) in DOM speak is an element node with a <code>nodeName</code> of <code>p</code>.
-It contains three <code>child nodes</code> — a text node containing “When browsers started supporting and implementing the ” as its <code>nodeValue</code>, an element node with a <code>nodeName</code> of <code>a</code>, and another text node with a <code>nodeValue</code> of “, which allows us to have much richer interaction with web pages, JavaScript started to get more interesting.”.
-The <code>a</code> child node also has an attribute node called <code>href</code> with a value of “http://www.w3.org/DOM/” and a child node that is a text node with a <code>nodeValue</code> of “Document Object Model(DOM)”.
+It contains three <code>child nodes</code>:

+* a text node containing "When browsers started supporting and implementing the " as its <code>nodeValue</code>;
+* an element node with a <code>nodeName</code> of <code>a</code>;
+* another text node with a <code>nodeValue</code> of ", which allows us to have much richer interaction with web pages, JavaScript started to get more interesting.".

+The <code>a</code> child node also has an attribute node called <code>href</code> with a value of "http://www.w3.org/DOM/" and a child node that is a text node with a <code>nodeValue</code> of "Document Object Model(DOM)".

 You could also represent this paragraph visually using a tree diagram, as seen in Figure 2.